Huntingdonshire Branch pubs selling real ale

 - Three Jolly Butchers

 A village pub that despite numerous refurbishments and modernisation retains considerable charm and some original features, including numerous oak beams and fireplace.
 The main bar has a stone floor, comfy sofas and plain wooden tables and chairs.
 A separate restaurant offers an extensive menu.
-The large garden, which opens out onto the River Ouse, has outdoor pool and table football.
-An additional hand pump was recently added allowing more guest beers to be served.
+There is a large garden, with table football on the patio.
+Two changing beers are often from independent breweries.

 The local 45a bus service to the village is infrequent, The stop for The Busway B route is around 15 minutes walk.